 Aesther Ekme Demi Lune Leather Shoulder Bag (£350)

 Khaite was one of 2019's defining brands, with its knitwear proving to be most popular in fashion circles.
-However, after launching its first handbag edit at the end of 2019, we think 2020 is going to be all about Khaite's arm candy.
+However, after launching its first handbag edit at the end of 2019, we think it's not going anywhere for 2020.

 Khaite Envelope Pleat Leather Clutch (£1070)